 In general, the plans meet the intent of our recommendations.
 Nielsen and Associates has reviewed the geologic aspects of these plans only.
 We are not the geotechnical. civil. or structural engineers of record on this project.
-We provide no warranties. either express or implied, concerning the dimensions or accuracy of the plans and analysis.
+We provide no warranties, either express or implied; concerning the dimensions or accuracy of the plans and analysis.
 This review of the plans is performed solely for the purpose of assisting our client in quality control.
-Because quality control is subject to interpretation, our opinions do no represent warranties, either express or implied, of the adequacy of the plans for their intended purpose or for any other purpose whatsoever.
+Because quality control is subject to interpretation, out opinions do no represent warranties, either express or implied, of the adequacy of the plans for their intended purpose or for any other purpose whatsoever.
 If you have any questions, please call our office.

-GEO Sincerely, HANS NIELSEN No. 1390 CERTIFIED Hans Nielsen ENGINEERING GEOLOGIST C.E.G.
-1390 OF CAL Copies: 1 to addresser 1 to Rick Parks at Haro.
+Sincerely, HANS NIELSEN No. 1390 CERTIFIED ENGINEERING Hans Nielsen GEOLOGIST C.E.G.
+1390 OF CAL Copies: 1 to address 1 to Rick Parks at Haro.
 Kasunich and Associates 1 to John Buchanan Engineering, attn: John Buchanan 4 to Jim Mosgrove, Architect

-NIELSEN and ASSOCIATES ENGINEERING GEOLOGY AND COASTAL CONSULTING
+ENGINEERING GEOLOGY AND COASTAL CONSULTING